 Alicante is teeming with ice cream parlours with flavours and colours you never thought possible, yet Heladeria Borgonesse is the absolute best of a fantastic bunch.
 There is nothing better than cooling down with a scoop of Ferrero Rocher, passion fruit, or the Italian favourite stracciatella.
 If you’re on a budget then a scoop from here is one of those things you treat yourself with as the hordes of people you see wandering around clutching a delicious ice cream make it pretty hard to resist.
 Located right next to the main promenade and a two minute walk from the beach, stop off here for a delicious sweet treat after some tapas, before an evening stroll on the promenade or on your way to the beach.

 Being a coastal city, Alicante does of course have a Marina that is home to some spectacular yachts.
 When the sun goes down the city lights reflect on the water making for a beautiful and romantic stroll down the waters edge.
-If you’re after a night out, this is also where you can find the clubs, including the famous Kraken Bar located right on the waters edge.
+If you’re after a night out, this is also where you can find the clubs.
 Not just to be enjoyed at night time, the marina also has Soho Bar, a little bar/café which serves delicious coffee and lovely cocktails that is the perfect place to take a book for a lazy afternoon.

 Parque el Palmeral